 Athanasios Chalkias is an Asst.
 Professor of Anesthesiology at the School of Medicine of the University of Thessaly, Greece.
 Together with his team he conducts both experimental and clinical research directed at Anesthesiology, Resuscitation, Intensive Care Medicine, and Critical/Emergency Care.
 Research topics include cardiac arrest, shock, and resuscitation.
 Areas of specific focus include acute care anesthesiology, perioperative management of extremely critically ill patients, physiology, pathophysiology, pharmacology, personalized physiology-guided treatment, advanced hemodynamic support, and emergency surgery after cardiac arrest.

 Prof. Chalkias is the Treasurer and Chair of the Committee on Shock of the Hellenic Society of Cardiopulmonary Resuscitation.
-He is a full member/member of scientific advisory boards of several international societies, on the editorial boards of several journals, and has authored or co-authored more than 100 scientific peer reviewed articles, reviews, editorials, and book chapters.
+He is a full member/member of scientific advisory boards of several international societies, on the editorial boards of several journals, and has authored or co-authored more than 100 scientific peer reviewed articles, editorials, and book chapters.